alex/what-happens-when/README.rst

 * If the computer is connected to a hub, the hub will broadcast the ARP request out of all other ports.
 If the router is connected on the same "wire", it will respond with an ``ARP Reply`` (see below).

+* If we are concerning about security, we can considarate better realize the connection with a Switch

 Switch: